 3. Costs of Litigation – Time and Money

 Most personal injury claims in Florida do not go to trial.
 Many of them don’t even reach the courthouse as a lawsuit.
 The great majority of accident claims are settled between the parties in pretrial settlement negotiations.

 For those cases that don’t settle, the victim is left to file a lawsuit to have a jury determine if compensation will be awarded.
-In order to win at trial, an victim will have to prove liability and damages, which can be time consuming and expensive to do.
+In order to win at trial, a victim will have to prove liability and damages, which can be time-consuming and expensive to do.

 In addition to discovery, litigation can be delayed due to the time it takes to set and attend hearings.
 For example, if a Plaintiff files a motion to compel a defendant to provide better answers to discovery, then that motion needs to be heard by the judge presiding over the lawsuit.